suchitag07/PPG_PET_Scripts/utils/READMEUTILS.md

 - `1_Check_Inventory.py`
 - PET_CSV_Wrangling.py Module functions: `update_status` and `pair_imaging`
 ```
-**If you want to change any core functions/adapt these scripts differently, please make your dedicated scripts in a separate user directory and discontinue all processing for the Amyloid and Tau data under `/cfs/loni/faculty/ipappas/pappaslab/suchita/PPG` ).
+**If you want to change any core functions/adapt these scripts differently, please make your dedicated scripts in a separate user directory and discontinue all processing for the Amyloid and Tau data under `PPG` ).
 Update reports accordingly.**

 ---